Treadmill Workouts for Race Training from the 5K to Marathon

 1-2 mile warm up

-2-3 x (1 mile at half marathon pace, 1 mile at 10K pace) with 3 minute recovery jog
+5-7 x 1 mile at half marathon pace, with 1.5 minute recovery jog

 1 mile cool down

-This variation on two-mile repeats (one of my favorite workouts for the half marathon) involves changing the pace within each repeat, making the workout pass by more quickly.
-This workout is challenging, so you want to complete it about 4-6 weeks before your marathon.
+This variation on mile repeats (one of my favorite workouts for the half marathon) focuses heavily on race pace.
+Short rests break it up, so the workout pass by more quickly.
+This workout is challenging, so you want to complete it about 3-6 weeks before your marathon.

-After a warm-up, run 2 miles continuously: the first at half marathon pace, the second at 10K pace.
-Depending on your overall weekly mileage and fitness level, you would complete two to three of these repeat with a 3 minute jog in between.
+After a warm-up, run 1 miles at half marathon pace.
+Depending on your overall weekly mileage and fitness level, you would complete five to seven of these repeats.
+If that feels too challenging or too time-demanding, aim for 4 repeats.

 Marathon Treadmill Workout: Mixed Bag Long Run